 - Board members are responsible for helping to create and maintain the Trust's identity including developing and supporting its mission, making decisions about program directions, and taking part in long-range planning.
 Board members are willing to commit themselves to the work of the Board, are familiar with the Trust's Bylaws and Statue, and are willing to read the Trust's materials, ask questions, make suggestions, and express opinions.

 - Board members are willing to attend Board and committee meetings and actively participate.
-The full Board meets four times a year in October, January, and March in New York City and the Annual Meeting in May in Albany.
+The full Board meets three times a year: October (New York City), March and June (Albany).
 As a matter of convenience, Board members may participate in Committee, and the Major Gift subcommittee meet on an as-needed basis.
 The Investment Committee meets quarterly.

 - Board members are responsible for raising funds for the Trust.
 While a portion of the fundraising work may be given over to the staff, the Board is responsible for supporting them in these efforts and for ensuring that endowment and project funding is raised.
 Each Board member is expected to make a personal contribution to the Annual Appeal.
 One hundred percent of the Board needs to support the work of the organization financially in order to give credibility for asking the community to give.
 Every Board member does not have to contribute at the same level; some may be able to give more than others.
 Besides making a personal contribution to the Annual Appeal, Board members may individually raise additional funds from others.
 Each Board member must also be willing to participate in fundraising activities that may include, but are not limited to, identifying, cultivating, and soliciting foundation, corporate, and individual prospects, as well as attending special events.